Science World is Vancouver’s giant ball-shaped science centre which has an OMNIMAX theatre and family-friendly

 What’s at Science World?

-Live educational science shows take place at Science World throughout the day and they are usually quite interesting.
+Live educational science shows happen at Science World throughout the day and they are usually quite interesting.
 They are short and feature some kind of science topic, like gravity, energy or some other entertaining and visual presentation that’s suitable for children.

 Galleries at Science World include one called BodyWorks that showcases interesting facts about the human body.
 One of our favourite displays there when we visited a while back was a computerized program that allowed you to see what you might look like as you grow older.
 The displays change slightly over time, however, which is nice as it keeps things interesting.